LadybirdBrowser/ladybird/ISSUES.md

    <base href="https://ladybird.org/">
    ```

-    However, if the problem appears be caused not by anything in the source of the document itself, but instead by something in an external script or external stylesheet, then you’ll also need to create a local copy of the problem script or problem stylesheet.
+    However, if the problem appears to be caused not by anything in the source of the document itself, but instead by something in an external script or external stylesheet, then you’ll also need to create a local copy of the problem script or problem stylesheet.

 3. Open/load the `REDUCTION.html` file in Ladybird, and verify that the same problem occurs with it as occurs with the original website/page you copied it from.